zacscott/just-cloudflare-cache-management/README.md

 # Just Cloudflare Cache Management - WordPress Plugin

-Flush the Cloudflare edge cache for posts/pages when they are updated, and more.
 Automatically flushes the Cloudflare edge cache when a post or page is updated, ensuring that changes made to posts are immediately reflected on your website.